The ladder crystal: Introduction

-\begin{itemize} \item The nodes of $B(\Lambda_0)^L$ are partitions, and there is an $i$-arrow from $\lambda$ to $\mu$ only when the difference $\mu \setminus \lambda$ is a box of residue $i$. \item If $\lambda$ is a node of $B(\Lambda_0)$ and is a weak $\ell$-partition with $D^{\lambda} = S^{\nu}$ for some partition $\nu$ then $\nu$ is a node of $B(\Lambda_0)^L$. \item $B(\Lambda_0) \cong B(\Lambda_0)^L$ and this crystal isomorphism yields an interesting bijection on the nodes.
-The map being used for the isomorphism has been well studied \cite{JK}, but never before in the context of a crystal isomorphism. \item There exists elementary combinatorial arguments which generalize the crystal theoretic results of $B(\Lambda_0)$ to $B(\Lambda_0)^L$. \item The partitions which are nodes of $B(\Lambda_0)^L$ can be identified by a simple combinatorial condition. \end{itemize}
+The main goal of this paper is to give a combinatorial description of the crystal of the basic representation of $\widehat{\mathfrak{sl}_\ell}$.
+Misra and Miwa previously gave such a description which involved $\ell$-regular partitions, and which I will denote as $reg_\ell$.
+My description, denoted $ladd_\ell$, satisfies the following properties:

-The new description of the crystal $B(\Lambda_0)$ is in many ways more important than the theorems which were proven by the existence of it.
-Besides the fact that it is a useful tool in proving theorems about $B(\Lambda_0)$, our new description also gives a new set of partitions (in bijection to $\ell$-regular partitions), which can be interpreted in terms of the representation theory of $H_n(q)$.
+\begin{itemize} \item The nodes of $ladd_\ell$ are partitions, and there is an $i$-arrow from $\lambda$ to $\mu$ only when the difference $\mu \setminus \lambda$ is a box of residue $i$. \item $reg_\ell \cong ladd_\ell$ and this crystal isomorphism yields an interesting bijection on the nodes.
+The map being used for the isomorphism has been well studied \cite{BOX}, but never before in the context of a crystal isomorphism. \item The partitions which are nodes of $ladd_\ell$ can be identified by a simple combinatorial condition. \end{itemize}